dianaventura/Raffles/README.md

 ## Best Practices 📚

-- ✅ **GitHub Best Practices** - 100 commits over 2 months, each commit has a purpose and commit messages are detailed.
+- ✅ **GitHub Best Practices** - over 100 commits over 2 months, each commit has a purpose and commit messages are detailed.
 I also followed a MVC Pattern.
 Some stuff I didn't get to mention in the video: automated draws are done using cron jobs and sessions are managed this is how the user display can tell which user is logged in!
 - ✅ **Server for Set Up** - Script can be found at the root of the project!